Timothy T. Loftus, Ph.D.

 firstname.lastname@example.org, 512-282-8441 x108

-Erin graduated from Texas State University with a B.S. in Wildlife Biology (2010).
-Before joining the District in late 2017, she worked as an administrator for local water well drilling company and most recently as a wildlife biologist for an environmental consulting firm where she assisted land owners in effective land and wildlife management and conservation.
-In her free time, Erin can usually be found alongside her husband kayaking, hiking, or backpacking somewhere in the state of Texas searching for its unique critters to catch and beautiful views to photograph.
-When she isn’t exploring the outdoors, Erin likes relax and spend time with her friends and family including her dogs and cats.
+Erin graduated from Texas State University with a B.S. in Wildlife Biology.
+She previously worked as an administrator for local water well drilling company and as a wildlife biologist for an environmental consulting firm where she assisted land owners in effective land and wildlife management and conservation.
+In her free time, Erin can usually be found alongside her husband kayaking, hiking, or backpacking in Texas searching for unique critters to catch and beautiful views to photograph.
+When she isn’t exploring the outdoors, Erin likes to relax and spend time with her friends and family including her dogs and cats.

 Regulatory Compliance Specialist